OctaDist/OctaDist/README.md

 - ![](https://latex.codecogs.com/svg.Latex?%5CTheta%20%3D%20%5Csum_%7Bi%20%3D%201%7D%5E%7B24%7D%20%5Cabs%20%5Cleft%20%7C%2060%20-%20%5Ctheta_%7Bi%7D%20%7C)

 However, there is no program for determining this kind of parameter yet.
 So we present the OctaDist program for those who are interested in this.
-The following structure is an example of
+The following is an example of octahedral structure.

    Octahedral Fe complex   |   Octahedral Fe complex   |  Projection of ligand atoms onto the twisting plane :-------------------------:|:-------------------------:|:-------------------------: